CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 Programs that use Plotly are interactive, allowing you to subset the time range, and enable or disable items displayed on the plot by clicking on them in the legend.

-Some programs also support model to model comparisons, multiple projects, multiple observation networks, and multiple species.
+Some programs also support model to model comparisons by selecting multiple projects, and also support plotting of results from multiple observation networks, and for multiple species.

 <a href="https://github.com/USEPA/AMET/blob/1.5/docs/AMET_User_Guide_v15.md#Overview">Link to AMET User Guide</a>